Six arrests after pro-rail protesters block highway for third time this week

-Protesters calling for increased spending on passenger rail have blocked a Wellington highway for the third time this week.
+Charges have been laid after protesters calling for increased spending on passenger rail blocked a Wellington highway for the third time this week.

-The Restore Passenger Rail activists sat in front of traffic on SH2 at Melling in the Hutt Valley about 8.30am on Friday.
+The Restore Passenger Rail activists sat in front of traffic on State Highway 2 at Melling in the Hutt Valley about 8.15am on Friday.

-Police said six people have been arrested following the protest action on SH2.
+Police said six people were arrested following the protest action and have now been charged with trespass and criminal nuisance.

+"In addition to the offence of being a pedestrian on the motorway, it's reckless," said Hutt Valley Area Commander Dion Bennett.

 AdvertisementAdvertise with NZME.

-The group has staged two other protests this week, blocking traffic on SH1 near the Terrace Tunnel on Monday and Wednesday.
+The Restore Passenger Rail group has staged two other protests this week, blocking traffic on SH1 near the Terrace Tunnel on Monday and Wednesday.

 Six people were arrested and charged with wilful trespass and criminal nuisance following the Wednesday protest action.